mtrudel/hap/README.md

 # HAP

 HAP is a framework for building DIY HomeKit accessories based on Apple's [HomeKit Accessory Protocol Specification](https://developer.apple.com/homekit/).
-You can think of it as [homebridge](https://www.github.com/nfarina/homebridge) for Elixir.
+You can think of it as [homebridge](https://www.github.com/nfarina/homebridge) for Elixir (and therefore also for Nerves)

 HAP is **very** much a work in progress: